-This description of notes relates to the 7.375% senior notes due 2020 (the "Notes") of CCO Holdings, LLC and CCO Holdings Capital Corp.
+This description of notes relates to the % senior notes due 2022 (the "Notes") of CCO Holdings, LLC and CCO Holdings Capital Corp.
 In this section, we refer to CCO Holdings, LLC and CCO Holdings Capital Corp., which are the co-obligors with respect to the Notes, as the "Issuers," and we sometimes refer to them each as an "Issuer."
 We may also refer to CCO Holdings, LLC as "CCO Holdings" and Charter Communications, Inc., which is the guarantor of the Notes, as "CCI."
 Such references do not include any subsidiaries of such entities.
 You can find the definitions of certain terms used in this description under the subheading "- Certain Definitions."

-The Notes will be issued pursuant to an indenture dated May 10, 2011, as supplemented by the first supplemental indenture dated May 10, 2011 and as supplemented by the second supplemental indenture dated the Issue Date (the "Indenture"), among the Issuers, CCI and The Bank of New York Mellon Trust Company, N.A., as trustee.
+The Notes will be issued pursuant to an indenture dated May 10, 2011, as supplemented by the first supplemental indenture dated May 10, 2011, the second supplemental indenture dated December 14, 2011 and the third supplemental indenture dated the Issue Date (the "Indenture"), among the Issuers, CCI and The Bank of New York Mellon Trust Company, N.A., as trustee.